 I’m obsessed with finding diet products that actually work.
 Let’s find our if Athletic Greens is one of them.
-We were interested in all the hype about Athletic Greens, so we researched the ingredients, side effects, customer service quality and clinical research.
+We were interested in all the hype about this one, so we dug deep into the ingredients, side effects, customer service quality and clinical research.
 We took hundreds of forum posts and comments into consideration.
 After, we compacted and summarized so you have the info you need.

 What You Need to Know

-Athletic Greens is a superfood similar to a protein shake.
+First off, Athletic Greens is a superfood similar to a protein shake.
 The ingredients include more than one hundred fruit and vegetable extracts.
-The powder is mixed in water, juice or milk – depending on your taste.
+The powder is mixed in water, juice or milk, depending on your taste.
 There are 30 servings in the container, but you have to use one heaping tablespoon so that could equate to more or less.
 There’s no information on how often to take the supplement, so it may only last two weeks.
 Once you mix the shake it is portable.

 We’re not sure when the company started or when Athletic Greens was released, but we do know the webpage was published in 2009.
 Purchasing can be done on the official website and at some online retailers.
-Only natural ingredients are used in the formula – a good decision.
-We like that the customer service department offers phone and email contact and the ingredients do support overall nutrition, but read on…
+Only natural ingredients are used, a good decision.
+We like that the customer service department offers phone and email contact and the formula does support overall nutrition, but read on…

 One forum posts explains, “Maybe there’s $5 worth of product in the can, and they mark it up to $90 or whatever it is they sell it for.”